Orange Collective

 Mitigation

 The model layer is commoditizing, which is the bull case for the workflow layer.
 The differentiation is the enterprise integration depth — CRMs, billing systems, ticketing, knowledge bases — and the autonomous prompt-improvement loop that compounds with deployment volume.
 Leaping's wedge is exactly the work that doesn't generalize from a single API call.
-Customer reference calls confirm this is also why they picked Leaping over three other vendors on the same RFP.

 Risk